Declaration of loyalty naturalization

 2.3 Rejection of extremist endeavors

 A central goal of the declaration of loyalty is also to exclude extremist attitudes .
 Antisemitic, racist, or other acts motivated by contempt for human beings are contrary to the free democratic order.
 The naturalization applicant must credibly declare that they have renounced such endeavors, provided there has been relevant evidence in the past.
 In certain cases, the naturalization applicant may be interviewed individually—particularly if there is evidence from criminal proceedings, youth welfare offices, or schools.
-The authority will then examine whether a violation of the order has occurred and whether naturalization is still possible.
+The authority will then examine whether a violation of the order has occurred and whether naturalization is nevertheless possible.

 3. How is the declaration of loyalty made?

 In principle, the declaration of loyalty can be submitted in various forms.
 Theoretically, you can copy the wording of the law when applying for naturalization and attach it to the application form.
-There is no obligation to use a form.
+There is no obligation to use the form.
 In practice, however, the forms provided by the naturalization authorities contain pre-written texts that you must then sign.
 Therefore, you must generally obtain the declaration of loyalty forms before submitting your naturalization application.
-However, the authorities usually send the forms no later than when the naturalization applicant has applied for naturalization (without forms).
+However, the authorities usually send the forms no later than when the applicant has applied for naturalization (without forms).
 The declaration must be submitted in person; representation is not permitted.

 4. Exceptions to the obligation to confess